 Start of De Tomaso company

-De Tomaso with one of Formula cars designed by De Tomaso
+De Tomaso with one of Formula cars designed and made by his company

 De Tomaso company led by Alejandro quickly became very successful and in the late 1960s and 1970s was leader and initiator of Italian automotive industry.
 De Tomaso acquired some well-known companies involved in the business, like Innocenti, Moto Guzzi, Benelli or Ghia.
 Probably the most interesting story is about how De Tomaso saved famous Maserati from bankruptcy in 1974, buying the company with a help of the Italian government.